openpnp/openpnp/Grbl.md

 Original Grbl, with 3 axes is at https://github.com/grbl/grbl.

-In OpenPnP you will need to select the `org.openpnp.machine.reference.driver.GrblDriver` driver.
+In OpenPnP you will need to select the `org.openpnp.machine.reference.driver.GcodeDriver` driver.